3 Types of Tiny White Worms Found in a Freshwater Aquarium

 Detritus Worms

-There, they help with breaking down excess waste or uneaten fish food.
+There, they help with breaking down excess waste, uneaten fish food and debris.

-Usually, white Detritus worms will come out of the substrate when the oxygen levels in the tank are low.
+Usually, white Detritus worms in aquariums will come out of the organic material present in substrate layers when the oxygen levels in the tank are low.

 When this occurs, you can find them crawling on the aquarium glass or floating through the water.